 After returning to England at the beginning of 1777 the Asia was refitted and sent out with a convoy to the East Indies in April 1778 to join Commodore Sir Edward Vernon’s squadron, arriving off Pondicherry in August.
 After coming home with a convoy in the early part of 1781 Vandeput remained unemployed for a short time before being appointed to the newly-commissioned Atlas 98 in the early part of 1782, serving in the Channel fleet.
 He took part in Admiral Lord Howe’s relief of Gibraltar on 18 October 1782 and at the subsequent engagement off Cape Spartel, losing two men killed and three wounded and leaving her shortly before the end of the year when the fleet returned to port.

 In 1797, after raising his flag on 25 May aboard the Resolution 74, Captain Lechmere, he became the commander-in-chief in North America, wintering ashore in the Chesapeake when the port of Halifax became iced up.
 Here he enjoyed himself in country pursuits and the charming acquaintance of two local sisters, the Misses Tabbs, who were renowned for both being over six feet in height.
-On 7 August 1798 he shifted his flag into the Asia, 64, Captain Robert Murray, he was promoted admiral on 14 February 1799, but died suddenly at sea on 14 March 1800.
+In the summer of 1798 he shifted his flag into the Asia, 64, Captain Robert Murray, he was promoted admiral on 14 February 1799, but died suddenly at sea on 14 March 1800.
 The Cleopatra 32, Captain Israel Pellew, conveyed his body to Providence, Rhode Island, where he was buried.